11 Signs Your Mom Might Have Jealousy Issues & How To Deal With It

 It's her way of remaining "the best," which, again, just goes back to her own issues with self-esteem.
 To spare yourself the drama, try not to take it personally by not commenting back, or adding fuel to the fire.
 Over time, your mom may give up this habit, and be a little more kind.

 11. She Picks Fights In Your Family

-If this sound familiar, it may mean your mom is experiencing jealousy.
-The best thing you can do is support her, point out her accomplishments, and not take her comments to heart.
+If this sounds familiar, it may mean your mom is experiencing jealousy, and possibly other personal issues.
+The best thing you can do is recognize where these ploys for attention are coming from, and see them for what they are.
 After all, this is about her feelings and issues; not anything you did wrong.

 It can also help to be supportive, to a degree.
 But don't be afraid to ask a therapist for their advice, to create stronger boundaries with your mom, and even cut back your contact with her, if she's truly dragging you down.